 Caples & Routeburn Track

-The Caples and Routeburn addition is logistically easy to add on, as the TA walks right past the turn off to head up on the Caples Track.
+The Caples and Routeburn addition is logistically easy to add on, since the TA walks right past the turn off for the Caples Track.
 The Caples Track then connects through to the Routeburn Track.
 The Routeburn is also one of New Zealand’s Great Walks and the huts or campsites will need to be reserved ahead of time.
 This side trip addition cuts off just before you head towards Greenstone Station where the notes suggest that you hitch a ride around to Queenstown.

 About the Route.

-The Caples and Routeburn Tracks add onto the TA about 60km of walking on a trail.
+The Caples and Routeburn Tracks add about 60km onto the TA.
 Your backcountry hut pass will work in the huts on the Caples Track, but not in the huts/campsites on the Routeburn Track.
-You will need to make sure that you reserve places to stay ahead of time.
-The Routeburn Track does seem to be a very popular Great Walk and, similar to the Kepler Track, there were many crowds and independent guiding huts along the way.
+You will need to make sure to reserve places to stay ahead of time.
+The Routeburn Track is a very popular Great Walk and, similar to the Kepler Track, there were many crowds and independent guiding huts along the way.

 It is also possible to connect the Caples Track and Routeburn Track Alternate with the Rees-Dart Track & Cascade Saddle Alternate.
 Have a look at our Rees-Dart & Cascade Saddle Alternate.